Trump is waiting for Xi to call. The Chinese see it differently

 But one country was conspicuously absent from any outreach: China

 As the rest of the world received a 90-day respite, Trump escalated tariffs on China, saying the US will now charge an extra 145% on all Chinese goods that arrive in the US.
-In response, Beijing moved to exact pain on a strategic US industry by limiting the export of American movies, after already hiking its own tariffs on the US to 84%.
+In response, Beijing ratcheted up its own tariffs on American goods Friday to 125%, and the country’s leader — who Trump is urgently working to engage — warned China was “not afraid” of a prolonged trade conflict.

+In private discussions hours before China announced new retaliatory tariffs, the Trump administration warned Chinese officials against such a move, according to a source familiar with the discussions.

+The Chinese were also told – once again – that Chinese President Xi Jinping should request a call with US President Donald Trump.

 An unprecedented trade war between the world’s two economic superpowers is quickly taking shape, with both countries waiting for the other to blink.